Skip to main content

 Descriptions are initially generated from the template.

 Does the Description field have the correct verbiage?
 For instance: if the template provides an annual amount based on 70% of household income and you've manually typed a different annual amount, did you change the Description to reflect that?
+You may change the Description to any verbiage you see fit.

 One-time payout